 There is a significant crossover between accessibility and the mobile user experience.
 A website built with a clean design that is user-friendly may go a long way toward meeting accessibility goals.

-This is more important than ever now that Google have confirmed that mobile friendliness is now a ranking factor.
+This is more important than ever now that Google has confirmed that mobile-friendliness is now a ranking factor.

 This is just a roundup of some key steps you should take to ensure your website is more accessible.